 Healthy Alternatives Of Bacon For Babies

 - Vegetarian bacon: It is made from vegetables, like carrot and eggplant, and grains, such as wheat.
 Tempeh and soy chunks, both derived from soy, are used to make homemade bacon-like strips.
+Both tempeh and tofu contain much less fat than bacon and are cholesterol-free.
 Toddlers can usually consume soy products after the age of two years, but consult a pediatrician before adding soy to their diet.
+You can also substitute with mushroom, which have a meatiness in taste, is very low in fat, is rich in vitamin B, and cholesterol-free.

 - Chicken: Babies above six months of age can consume chicken in small quantities (18).
 You can use minced chicken to create homemade chicken fingers that resemble bacon.
 Prefer fresh and organic lean cuts of chicken, like breast, that are high in protein and low in fats.

-- Fish: Fish is rich in high-quality protein and essential nutrients, including omega-3 fatty acids.
+- Fish: Fish is rich in high-quality protein and essential nutrients, including omega-3 fatty acids, and low in fat.
 Toddlers older than two years can safely eat an ounce (about 30 grams) of fish, like salmon and tuna, once to twice a week (21).
 Homemade fish nuggets can be an excellent replacement for bacon.

 Bacon is a high protein food that needs to be avoided for babies due to its high salt and additive content.Once your little one becomes a toddler and starts eating a variety of food, especially other red meats, then you may consult a pediatrician and add bacon to the toddler’s diet.
 Do keep the quantity minimal and make it part of a healthy balanced diet.
 You may also consider healthier alternatives to bacon for babies and toddlers.